5 Calgary Festivals to Check Out in July

 Inspire Fest

-Taking place at Highfield Regenerative Farm in Calgary, Inspire Fest is an immersive experience inspired by music and art.
-This festival showcases local DJs, creators, artists and musicians.
-It also includes a market full of local vendors, two music stages, a beer garden, farm tours, curated art installations and much more.
+Taking place at Highfield Regenerative Farm, Inspire Fest is an immersive experience inspired by music and art.
+After a successful debut last year, this festival will once again feature local DJs, creators, artists and musicians.
+It also includes a market full of local vendors, a beer garden, workshops and more.

 Fiestaval

-Celebrating Latin American culture, Fiestaval is a free, three-day multicultural event that takes place at Calgary Olympic Plaza.
-The festival, which is put on by the Calgary Multicultural Arts Society, features hundreds of national and international performers, more than 25 authentic food vendors, an artisan market, beer gardens and a play area for kids.
+Fiestaval celebrates Latin American culture and is a free, three-day multicultural event that takes place at Olympic Plaza.
+Organized by the Calgary Multicultural Arts Society, the festival features hundreds of national and international performers, more than 30 authentic food vendors, an artisan market, beer gardens and a play area for kids.

 228 8 Ave.
 S.E., fiestaval.ca